Workers’ Compensation Lawyer in Mansfield, NJ

 Yes, it is possible to receive both social security disability and workers’ compensation.
 For example, if you cannot work in any capacity due to your injury, disability will cover you.
 Also, if that injury was a workplace injury, you can file for workers’ compensation benefits.

-Contact Stan Gregory, Your Workers’ Comp Lawyer in Mansfield, NJ
+Contact Stan Gregory, Your Workers’ Compensation Attorney in Mansfield, NJ

 New Jersey workers trust Stan Gregory to help secure their workers’ compensation.
 His twenty years in the business prove his dedication to securing workers’ rights across New Jersey.

-If you need the services of a trusted workers’ compensation attorney, then call the office of Stan Gregory today at 609-281-5100!
+If you need the services of a trusted workers’ compensation attorney in Mansfield, NJ, then call the office of Stan Gregory today at 609-281-5100!
 It’s time you get your due compensation.